fogfish/erlang-in-docker/README.md

 ```

 See [Erlang Workflow](https://github.com/fogfish/makefile) for details about usage of Erlang toolchains.
+It assumes that `rebar3` and `relx` tools are used for development.

 ## Contributing/Bugs